MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/20-object-oriented/50-interfaces/src/main/java/codelab03/README.md

 Also notice how `Baby`, `Cat`, `Dog` and `Computer` all have a method `makeSound` which returns a textual representation of the sound they make.

-## Firstly

-Create a Car class.
-- Implement the `makeSound` method so that it returns the `"Tuut tuut!"` text.
-- In the `SoundService`, create a new overloaded `allMakeSound` method which accepts an array of `Car` objects.

-## Secondly

-Come up with a design to refactor the code in such a way that we only need one `allMakeSound` method that accepts `Baby`, `Cat`, `Dog`, `Computer` an `Car`.
+Come up with a design to refactor the code (with an interface) in such a way that we only need one `allMakeSound` method that accepts `Baby`, `Cat`, `Dog`, `Computer` an `Car`.

 Change the code so that **polymorphism** is used so that we only need one `allMakeSound` method.